chisophugis/lbd/source/funccall.rst

 We add “jalr” to cpu0 and expand it to 32 bit address.
 We did this change for two reason.
 One is cpu0 can be expand to 32 bit address space by only add this instruction.
-The other is cpu0 is designed for teaching purpose, this book is the same purpose for llvm backend design.
+The other is cpu0 is designed for teaching purpose, this book has the same purpose for llvm backend design.
 We reserve “jalr” as PIC mode for shared library or dynamic loading code to demonstrate the caller how to handle the caller saved register $gp in calling the shared library and the shared library